 The virus causes mild to moderate illness in 80% of cases, but is severe and critical in 20% of cases.
 This proportion is mainly accounted for by the elderly and people with chronic diseases.
 Consequently, countries are taking some preventive measures to reduce their chances of getting infected;

-At this stage, there is still no method of etiotropic therapy and a vaccine is in development.
+At this stage, there is still no method of etiotropic therapy and several vaccines have been developed while some are in development.

 Georgia is one of the countries that started preparing for the epidemic in the first days of its outbreak.
 The containment measures implemented and the effective steps taken by the Government of Georgia to meet the crisis served as a protective barrier to mitigate the negative impacts of COVID-19.
 The country, along with the response actions, continually monitored international experience, shared best practices, implemented a cascade of non-pharmaceutical interventions in the context of containment, applied risk communication, strengthened the health and public health sectors, and expanded diagnostic capacity.